alexowen34/TextAnalyser/README.md

 - Word Level Analysis
 - Character Level Analysis

 Parts of this application use StanfordCoreNLP (a machine learning library developed by the University of Stanford).
-This is also why Maven is used to bring this dependency into the project.
+This is one reason why Maven is used to bring this dependency into the project.

 The application also uses a GUI which has been developed using JavaFX.